JulianNicholls/Raspberry-Pi-Misc/README.md

 # Raspberry Pi Miscellany

-Files from my initial forays into programming for the [Raspberry Pi](http://raspberrypi.org).
+Files from my forays into programming for the [Raspberry Pi](http://raspberrypi.org).

 ## c